gomezramon/portfolio/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Ramón Gómez
-tagline: Graphic Designer
+tagline: Developer
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/profile.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+Welcome to my personal website, my name is Ramón and I am a developer and a nerd in equal parts.
+You want to know more?